UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

 14. Just missed the take home message: conda should be installed in our home environment and not in ".."?
     - Try to avoid the HOME area to store conda environments as the space is limited there

-15. Where should we continue excercising after this course?
+15. Where should we continue exercising after this course?
 The fram access will be closed after today it seems.
     - The target audience of this course are the future users.
 So we expect that you will apply for a project or join an existing one after the course.
     - I understand this means you are not part of another Fram project with some compute quota?
         - Not yet, but I have applied to Fox - guess I could continue there for now?
 But I would like to experiment with GPU access, which I understand Fox does not provide.